khulnasoft/devkit/docs/dev/merge-diff.md

 When the result of a MergeOp is exported as a container image, the image will consist of the layers making up each input joined together in the order of the MergeOp.
-If Buildkit has cached any one of these layers already, they will not need to be re-exported (i.e. re-packaged into compressed tarballs).
+If Devkit has cached any one of these layers already, they will not need to be re-exported (i.e. re-packaged into compressed tarballs).
-Additionally, if the image is being pushed to a registry and the registry indicates it already has any of the layers, then Buildkit can skip pushing those layers entirely.
+Additionally, if the image is being pushed to a registry and the registry indicates it already has any of the layers, then Devkit can skip pushing those layers entirely.

 Layers joined together by MergeOp do not have dependencies on each other, so a